 - 2 teaspoons curry powder

-- 1 medium Granny Smith apple peeled and chopped
+- 1 medium Granny Smith apple peeled, chopped

 - 1 quart vegetable stock see Notes